 “Your shoe’s untied.”

-Qiao Qiao abandoned the controlled, calm exterior altogether and snapped her attention to her shoes.
+Qiao Qiao abandoned the controlled, calmed exterior altogether and snapped her attention to her shoes.
 She scrambled on the ground to tie her shoe, feeling her face burning red from embarrassment.
 Of all the days she chose to wear sneakers, it had to be today–and it had come undone without her knowing.
 The next step?
 She got up as quick as her pace would allow and scrammed out of there before Tang Feng could find out if her hair was loose as well.

 “Your scrunchie’s going to fall off soon,” Tang Feng’s voice followed her.